Mentoring

 Experienced Mentors

 Researchers with experience leading labs, managing personnel, and navigating research careers offer their insights and lessons learned.
-Experienced mentors share and answer questions during informal conversations called “Fireside Chats” and offer tips in “What I wish I had known” videos.
+Experienced mentors share and answer questions during informal conversations called “Fireside Chats” and offer tips in “What I Wish I Had Known” videos.

 Sofiya Alhassan, PhD, FACSM

 My research focuses on implementing community-based health-behavior interventions in young children and their families.
-My favorite thing about science is creating effective interventions and mentoring future scientist.
+My favorite thing about science is creating effective interventions and mentoring future scientists.
 As a person, I enjoy spending time with my twin boys.

 Megan Baldridge, MD, PhD